ifecaro/Ifecaro-Engine/docs/Test-Documentation.md

 ## Overview

 This document provides a comprehensive description of the Ifecaro Engine test suite.
-The test suite consists of four main test files covering everything from basic UI components to complex API integrations.
+The test suite consists of **87 tests total** covering everything from basic UI components to complex API integrations and performance optimizations.

 ## Test Architecture